 LIVING WITH CTE: MIKE ADAMLE SO FAR

-We recently did another shoot for @CurePSP but this time it was about CTE and former NFL running back and broadcaster Mike Adamle, the first living person diagnosed with chronic traumatic encephalopathy (CTE).
+We recently did another shoot for @CurePSP but this time it was about CTE and former NFL running back and broadcaster Mike Adamle, who was diagnosed with probable chronic traumatic encephalopathy (CTE).
 It’s an incurable degenerative brain disease thought to be caused by repeated blows to the head suffered in contact sports like football.

 Mike and his family have fully committed to sharing his story as a way to bring awareness and dialog to the issue.